WP870 BUILD LOG

 Why build one?

-Ente always like the Remington 870 in Call of Duty Black Ops II and had the idea to build a shotgun visually similar to the ‘Sawed-Off’ from Counter-Strike.
+Ente always liked using the Remington 870 in Call of Duty Black Ops II and had the idea to build a shotgun visually similar to the ‘Sawed-Off’ from Counter-Strike.
 Recently Remington released the Model 870 Tac-14 Hardwood which is homage to the WP870.
-Since the release, unfortunately they seem to be out of stock all the time after 2 bankruptcies and buyout of the firearms manufacturing arm of the original Remington which is now RemArms.
+Since the release, unfortunately they seem to always be out of stock after 2 bankruptcies and buyout of the firearms manufacturing arm of the original Remington now RemArms.

 Ente being the type of person to build what he wants, decided to get the parts together to build a short 870.
-Ente already had an 870 Reciever with a four shell magazine tube and he had an idea of a short 14-inch barreled shotgun with wood pump & hand grip and started looking around.
-He wanted to add a +1 shell extention to get magazine tube approxmately the same legnth as the barrel and to have to ability to mount a sling.
+Ente already had an 870 Receiver with a four shell magazine tube and he had an idea of a short 14-inch barreled shotgun with wood pump & hand grip and started looking around.
+He wanted to add a +1 shell extension to get magazine tube approximately the same length as the barrel and to have to ability to mount a sling.

 How did he do it?

-Since the Receiver had a 4 shell tube and Ente wanted to install an extention there was some work to be done.
+Since the Receiver had a 4 shell tube and Ente wanted to install an extension there was some work to be done.
 In the magazine tube there are 2 dimples that prevent loading more than 4 shells which need to be flattened out or filed off to allow the shell to pass through.
-There is a tool made specifically for this but Ente measured a 12-Gauge shell at the base with a set of calipers and found a 5/8” spark plug socket that was a perfect match for the diameter of the shell base.
-Ente use a socket extention, a hammer, some oil and elbow grease to drive the dimples out of the magazine tube.
-Ente opted not to file the dimples becasue he didn’t want there to be holes in the magazine tube.
+There is a tool made specifically for this, which Ente used with some oil and a few taps with his punch hammer to drive the dimples out of the magazine tube.
+He put the tube on the anvil of his vise and peened the dimples to keep them flat and allows the detent swage to be released easily.
+Ente opted not to file or drill the dimples because he didn’t want holes in the magazine tube.

-After getting that sorted out he installed the Walnut Pump on the forend, the barrel and pump forend on the receiver and married it all together with the +1 Tube Extention.
-Ente then installed the birdheads grip onto the receiver, installed the bolt, bolt slide and got those aligned with the pump arms.
+After getting that sorted out he installed the Walnut Pump on the forend, Ente then installed the birdheads grip onto the receiver, installed the bolt, bolt slide and got those aligned with the pump arms.
 He got the fire control group in place and installed the takedown pins.
-Ente installed the heat shield after he got it trimmed and painted.
-The Shell Carrier is installed last, the crossbolts for the shell carrier go in place of the takedown pins.
-Ente removed one pin and installed one of the crossbolts with some Loctite (Do not use Red) then drove out the second pin and installed the other bolt.
+Then he got the barrel installed in the receiver and married it all together with the +1 Tube Extension, spring and follower.

-Ater it was assembled Ente did a functions check at the workbench.
+Ater it was assembled Ente did a functions check at the workbench, went to the range and ran a box of birdshot through it to break it in.

 (Tools not included in that price.)